yahiagaming495/shitshell/README.md

 - Be customized at all

-- All other features that is NOT in the lisk of what the shell can do
+- All other features that is NOT in the list of what the shell can do